 According to Google’s Consumer Barometer Study in 2017, mobile internet usage crossed 50% in more than 63 countries.
 However, the Google indexing was primarily based on desktop versions.
-As per the Google’s John Mueller stated that it is 80% Googlebot (desktop version) and 20% Smartphone crawler.
+As per Google’s John Mueller stated that it is 80% Googlebot (desktop version) and 20% Smartphone crawler.

-As per the Statista, currently, 52.2% of total searches are done via mobiles.
+As per Statista, currently, 52.2% of total searches are done via mobiles.
 However, the crawling was based on desktop version and hence, sometimes, it was way too difficult to offer a highly satisfying experience to the users.
 Users who use mobiles might not get adequate results and in the end, information that they are looking for.

 To make their experiences more smooth and satisfying, the best way is to ensure that the websites perform better on mobile devices.